Sharif-bot-cmd/QNET/README.md

 ## 📚 Usage

-1. Ensure your IPFS daemon is running for local content:
+1. Run qnet.py (online/offline)
 ---
+python qnet.py

+3. Ensure your IPFS daemon is running for local content:
+---
 ipfs daemon

-2. Open your preferred mirror in a browser (local, IPFS, or Cloudflare tunnel).
+5. Open your preferred mirror in a browser (local, IPFS, or Cloudflare tunnel).

-3. Upload files (videos, posts, leaks) via the dashboard.
+6. Upload files (videos, posts, leaks) via the dashboard.

-4. Share links from IPFS or Cloudflare if desired.
+7. Share links from IPFS or Cloudflare if desired.

-5. Adjust security levels via the dashboard to control network exposure.
+8. Adjust security levels via the dashboard to control network exposure.

 ⚡ Contributing